-I am a third year biostatistics Ph.D. student in Department of Biostatistics and Bioinformatics at Emory University.
+I am a fourth year biostatistics Ph.D. candidate in Department of Biostatistics and Bioinformatics at Emory University.
 Previous to Emory, I obtained a Bachelor of Science (First Class Honours) in Computing Mathematics from City University of Hong Kong.

 I am enjoying my PhD life with strong curiosity being satisfied.

 Please find my CV here (updated May 22 2020).